Frequently Asked Questions

 + What is adult speech therapy?

-Adults can have speech or language problems which began in childhood, or which started after an illness or injury.
-Adult speech-language and myofunctional therapy with a speech-language pathologist (SLP) includes evaluation and treatment of adult communication disorders, including speech, language, cognitive communication, social communication, pragmatics, auditory processing, fluency (stuttering), voice disorders, and Augmented/Alternative communication devices (AAC devices).
+Adults may experience speech or language difficulties that began in childhood or developed after an illness or injury.
+Speech-language and myofunctional therapy for adults includes comprehensive evaluation and treatment of communication needs, such as speech production, language skills, cognitive-communication, social communication, pragmatics, auditory processing, and the use of augmentative and alternative communication (AAC) systems.

 + What is pediatric speech therapy?